 Beef brisket, braised until fork tender with carrots, sweet potatoes and dried plums, is a warming winter meal, especially when served with potato latkes or egg noodles.

-For extra sweetness and nutrition, gold medalist swimmer Natalie Coughlin adds dried plums to a holiday dressing made with cornbread, country bread and crunchy pecans.
+For extra sweetness and nutrition, we recommend adding dried plums to a holiday dressing made with cornbread, country bread and crunchy pecans.

 Brandy adds a festive touch to Holiday Dried Fruit Tart.
 The pastry uses toasted almonds for a delicious nutty flavor.